Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation

 \section{Limitations and Future Work}

-Our current approach does not guarantee topological preservation, which is also a limitation in the state-of-the-art work~\cite{wang2022computing, wang2022restricted}.
-A key reason for this limitation lies in the extreme sparsity of our medial skeletal diagram.
-The inherent sparsity of our representation contradicts the sufficient condition for maintaining homotopy, which demands that sampled points must be sufficiently dense to satisfy the $\epsilon$-sampling condition, as detailed in ~\cite{amenta1998surface, yan2009isotropic}.
+\emph{\hlca{Topology preservation.}} Our current approach does not guarantee topological preservation, which is also a limitation of the state-of-the-art work~\cite{wang2022computing, wang2022restricted}.
+A key reason for this limitation lies in the sparsity of our medial skeletal diagramm, which contradicts the sufficient condition for maintaining homotopy, which requires that sampled points be sufficiently dense to satisfy the $\epsilon$-sampling condition, as detailed in~\cite{amenta1998surface, yan2009isotropic}.
 This leads to situations where the topology of the reconstructed 3D shape might be compromised.
-Future research directions may delve deeper into these topological considerations, investigating potential techniques or modifications to the current method that could ensure topological preservation, even with the sparse nature of our medial skeletal diagram.
+Additionally, while we ensure that each individual primitive is homotopic to its corresponding skeleton element, the final reconstructed shape -- which is a union of all the primitives -- is not guaranteed to be homotopic to the skeleton.
+Future research may delve deeper into these topological considerations, investigating potential modifications to the current method that could ensure topological preservation, even with the sparse skeleton of our medial skeletal diagram.

-In addition to the topological preservation issue, the computational approach for calculating the shortest path during the construction of the medial skeletal diagram could be optimized.
-We currently utilize Dijkstra's algorithm.
-While it provides a functional solution, it is not the most ideal for this particular application as mentioned in~\cite{wang2020robustly, xin2022surfacevoronoi}.
+\emph{\hlca{RVD computation.}} The computational approach for calculating the shortest path during the construction of the medial skeletal diagram could be optimized.
+While the currently used Dijkstra's algorithm provides a functional solution, it is not ideal for this particular application as mentioned in~\cite{wang2020robustly, xin2022surfacevoronoi}.
 A theoretically more suitable approach would be to employ geodesic Voronoi diagram (GVD).
 However, this presents a challenge due to the non-manifoldness of the medial axis, the space where GVD is computed.
 Future work could thus seek methods for replacing RVD with GVD in non-manifold domains.
-Possible avenues for this could include using a non-manifold Laplacian coupled with heat diffusion, as detailed in~\cite{sharp2020laplacian}.
-Another potential solution could involve the development or adaptation of an exact geodesic distance calculator~\cite{surazhsky2005fast}.
+Possible avenues for this could include using a non-manifold Laplacian coupled with heat diffusion~\cite{sharp2020laplacian} or the development or adaptation of an exact geodesic distance calculator~\cite{surazhsky2005fast}.